Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 In this section, we will construct a pipeline that is prepared to integrate a stream of data that arrives as files.
 The steps are as follows:

 * Establish the environment
-* Generagte the input data files
+* Generate the input data files
 * Integrate the data using Snowpipe
 * Evaluate the results